 Preventing the BLM from Closing its Arizona Field Office

 I led the charge in preventing the BLM from closing its Arizona field office and moving all those employees to New Mexico.
 On May 6, 2015, Congressman Pearce, several of our colleagues and I contacted BLM Director Neil Kornze strongly opposing the proposed merger.
 To read more about this effort click HERE.
 On May 18, 2015, senior members of the House Natural Resources Committee, the House Committee of Oversight and Government Reform and I led another effort strongly discouraging this merger and asking pointed questions.
-As a result of our efforts, we were able to get language into the House Interior and Environment Appropriations bill report directing BLM not to merge the Arizona and New Mexico field offices and on September 11, 2015, BLM decided to ditch the merger proposal.
+As a result of our efforts, we were able to get language into the House Interior and Environment Appropriations bill report directing BLM not to merge the Arizona and New Mexico field offices.
+Thankfully, the BLM heard our concerns and on September 11, 2015 they sent me a letter informing me that the agency had decided to ditch this misguided merger proposal.
 To read more about this successful effort click HERE.

 Preserving the Rainbow Trout Stocking Program at the Willow Beach Fish Hatchery